 Faster identification and resolution of issues.
 HMS’ advanced and proven algorithms target claims with the greatest potential for payment errors.
 As a result, HMS only requests medical records from providers when there is a high probability of improper payment.
 In addition, providers are more likely to send records in a timely manner, so they can ensure timely payment.

 - Increased provider cooperation.
 HMS has created a pre-audit communication strategy which aims to reduce provider abrasion.
 This includes webinars, website information, outreach campaigns, and phone support.
 These activities educate providers and increase cooperation levels.
-HMS analyzed provider call volume and discovered that providers called on only 8% of total pre-payment mailing activity.
-This represented a 67% decrease in call volume from the post-payment claim environment.
+HMS analyzed provider call volume and discovered that there was a significant decrease in providers calls on pre-payment medical record activity in comparison to the post-payment claim environment.

 - Expedited savings.
 Pre-payment clinical review improves health plans’ payment integrity efforts.
 On average, pre-payment clinical claim reviews generate savings in 30 days, compared to the six to 12 months needed for post-payment claim reviews.
 A recent HMS pre-pay clinical review of 500,000 Medicare members resulted in more than $20 million in projected savings in only nine months.
 Payers recognized savings within 20 days of the receipt of the first medical record.
-In addition, rebuttals decreased by more than 50% compared to post-payment clinical reviews.
+In addition, there was a notable decrease in appeal rate compared to post-payment clinical reviews.

 Plans that have adopted HMS’ pre-payment clinical claim review services avoid payment errors related to diagnosis-related group coding and validation, readmissions, level of care, medical pharmacy and more.